praveenchary17/ecr-web-image/README.md

         IMAGE_TAG: ${{ github.sha }}
 ```
 - For every commit to master, a new docker image tagged with git sha of commit will be pushed to ECR.

+Done changes to read me file and pushing file to ecr repo.